outworldly/PMC/Impact.md

 - They may replace companies like Executive Outcomes in terms of prominence and market presence. # Private Military Companies (PMCs)
 Private Military Companies (PMCs) are private companies that provide military services and expertise to governments and other clients.
 They can offer a range of services, including training, advisory, and combat support.

-## Role of PMCs
-- PMCs often employ specialist instructors, such as ex-military personnel, who provide training to military forces.
-- They also offer facility management services, which involve managing and maintaining military facilities.
-- PMCs can provide training packages to meet government-to-government requests, meaning they can assist in training the military forces of other countries.

 ## Commercial Opportunities Abroad
 - Companies that provide training or other services for the UK Armed Forces are increasingly seeking commercial opportunities abroad.
 - This means that PMCs are expanding their operations beyond their home country and offering their services to foreign governments and clients.